thehyve/v6-omop-cohort-diagnostics/README.md

 #### Step-by-Step Instructions

+> **💡 Automated Alternative**: You can skip the steps 1, 2 and 3 below by using the `--prepare-r` parameter when running `client.py`.
+This will automatically set up the R environment, install required packages, and prepare the data for the Diagnostics Explorer.
+See the [Running the Client](#running-the-client) section for details.

 **Step 1: Install Required R Packages**

 First, install the necessary R packages.
 Run the following commands in your R console: